YU-Zhejian/art_modern/Readme.md

 cmake --build opt/build_release-mpi -j40
 ```

 Test whether MPI runtime library is correctly linked to the executable.
-For example:
+For example, the following indicates that the MPI runtime library are correctly linked.
+Note that the executable name is now suffixed with `-mpi`.

 ```shell
 ldd opt/build_release-mpi/art_modern-mpi | grep mpi